Testing for MTHFR Mutations

 I strongly recommend supplementing with Methylation Support® if you have been prescribed methotrexate as part of your treatment for autoimmunity because methotrexate blocks folate pathways.
-If you have two mutations, even with a supplement to support methylation, you may want to consider different medication.
-My 6-week Autoimmune Solution Program will also help you address the underlying causes of your condition, so you can come off of harsh medications altogether.
+If you have two mutations, even with a supplement to support methylation, you may want to consider different medications.
+My Autoimmune Solution Program will also help you address the underlying causes of your condition, so you can come off of harsh medications altogether.

 2. Avoid Folic Acid (Synthetic B Vitamins)

 As a reminder, simply increasing your folic acid will not help with methylation issues because your body is not able to convert it.
 Taking folic acid, which is synthetic and can be found in fortified and processed foods, is harmful because it can stay in your body unconverted.
 The unconverted folic acid attaches itself to the same receptors used to absorb folate, and ‘clogs them up’ so to speak.

 3. Eat Foods Rich in B Vitamins

 Get plenty of B vitamins naturally through your diet.
 The highest folate-rich foods include asparagus, romaine lettuce, broccoli, avocado, and dark, leafy greens such as spinach and kale.
 Foods high in B6 include poultry, seafood, bananas, and leafy green vegetables.
 Add more vitamin B12 to your diet with fish, poultry, and meat.